tobyroworth/nativity2017/README.md

 This was mostly written over a couple of days, with the credits written in the small hours on the morning of the nativity.
 This isn't an example of great, or production-ready, code, but got the job done.

+The visuals, as uploaded to the repository, can be viewed at https://tobyroworth.github.io/nativity2017/ but, as explained below, the full experience, with sound, will require checking out the repository and obtaining the content files.

+An explaination of how it works is provided below.

 ## Content

 This repository is provided to demonstarte the code only.
 To actually run the full show, further content is required to be downloaded